Overjustification effect: Experimental evidence

 The overjustification effect has been widely demonstrated in many settings.
+These empirical research demonstrates that the impact of external rewards on intrinsic motivation relies on how rewards are structured and interpreted.

 In one of the earliest demonstrations of this effect, Edward Deci and his colleagues conducted a laboratory experiment in 1971 where subjects showing baseline interest in solving a puzzle were exposed to two different conditions.
 The control group were not paid on all three days while the experimental group were not paid on the first day, were paid on the second day and were not paid again on the third day.
 The subjects were given a break in the middle of each session and were being observed while doing whatever they wanted.
 The results showed that the experimental group spent significantly more time than the control group playing the puzzle during their break time on day 2 when they were paid but significantly less on day 3 when they were not paid.
 This was interpreted as evidence that the extrinsic monetary reward significantly reduced their intrinsic motivation to engage in the task.

 Researchers at Southern Methodist University conducted an experiment on 188 female university students in which they measured the subjects' continued interest in a cognitive task (a word game) after their initial performance under different incentives.
 The subjects were divided into two groups.
 Members of the first group were told that they would be rewarded for competence.
 Above-average players would be paid more and below-average players would be paid less.
 Members of the second group were told that they would be rewarded only for completion.
 Their pay was scaled by the number of repetitions or the number of hours playing.
 Afterwards, half of the subjects in each group were told that they over-performed, and the other half were told that they under-performed, regardless of how well each subject actually did.
 Members of the first group generally showed greater interest in the game and continued playing for a longer time than the members of the second group.
 "Over-performers" continued playing longer than "under-performers" in the first group, but "under-performers" continued playing longer than "over-performers" in the second group.
 This study showed that, when rewards do not reflect competence, higher rewards lead to less intrinsic motivation.
 But when rewards do reflect competence, higher rewards lead to greater intrinsic motivation.

 Richard Titmuss suggested that paying for blood donations might reduce the supply of blood donors.
 To test this, a field experiment with three treatments was conducted.
 In the first treatment, the donors did not receive compensation.
 In the second treatment, the donors received a small payment.
 In the third treatment, donors were given a choice between the payment and an equivalent-valued contribution to charity.
 None of the three treatments affected the number of male donors, but the second treatment almost halved the number of female donors.
 However, allowing the contribution to charity fully eliminated this effect.